 The high levels of estrogen and progesterone during pregnancy can temporarily cause bones in the jaw to loosen.
 Meanwhile, the effects of menopause and low estrogen levels are more permanent and the resulting loss in bone density is cause for loose permanent teeth.

 Other Medical Conditions

-Aside from the medication you take to treat or relieve the symptoms of unrelated conditions, the disease itself could have an impact on the condition of your jawbone and teeth.
-Things like osteoporosis, diabetes, HIV, or even cancer can all contribute to an increased risk of gum disease that then goes on to produce loose teeth and tooth loss.
+Aside from the medication you take to treat or relieve the symptoms of unrelated conditions, the periodontal disease itself could have an impact on the condition of your jawbone and teeth.
+Things like osteoporosis, diabetes, HIV, or even cancer can all contribute to an increased risk of gum disease that then goes on to produce loose teeth and permanent teeth loss.

-It may seem like losing teeth is an inevitable part of getting older, but that is not necessarily the case.
-There are simple steps you can take to ensure your teeth are as healthy as possible for the longest time possible.
+It may seem like losing permanent teeth is an inevitable part of getting older, but that is not necessarily the case.
+There are simple steps you can take to ensure you keep the teeth healthy as well as possible for the longest time possible.